Skip to main content

 • “The soundtrack sets a mysterious, tense atmosphere that pulls you into the dungeon’s rhythm.”

-• “Having an option to mute the SFX and music was cool too after having played this for a while.”
+• “Having an option to mute the SFX and music was cool too after playing this for a while.”

 • “Like any run-of-the-mill indie game that took less than a day to create, there is no volume meter meaning you either have sounds and music on or off.”

-• “The audio suits the game as well, however it is a very short piece of music that loops every 20 seconds.”
+• “The game's audio is only a short piece of music that loops every 20 seconds; a little more variety would be better.”

 • monetization